HuongNV13/moodle-selenium-grid/README.md

 1. Install Docker and Docker Compose on your machine.
 2. Clone this repository to your local machine.
 3. Navigate to the cloned repository directory.
-4. Run the following command to start the Selenium Grid and Moodle containers:
+4. Run the following command to start the Selenium Grid and Browsers containers:
    ```bash
    docker-compose up -d
    ```